 But before arriving at the station, we stopped at a local restaurant and had lunch with the policemen.
-The treated us with a good typical meal (we were starving!) and had a few laughs with them.
+They treated us with a good typical meal (we were starving!) and had a few laughs with them.
 Turns out their nicknames were Cobra and Cheese.
 (Cool nicknames for Russian policemen!)

 The afternoon followed with a long session of formal paperwork at the police station, aides by the extremely helpful translation from Zaur, who dedicated the rest of his day to help us, no strings attached.

-On a side note, the police (and everyone else in the town) were so intrigues and impressed by the rally that they even helped us find a car to buy either locally or on the internet, but they all turned out to be too expensive.
+On a side note, the police (and everyone else in the town) were so intrigued and impressed by the rally that they even helped us find a car to buy either locally or on the internet, but they all turned out to be too expensive.

-Finally at around 5:00pm, we made the final decision to let the police keep the car so we could have proper documents of disposal.
+Finally, at around 5:00 pm, we made the final decision to let the police keep the car so we could have proper documents of disposal.
 Fixing it would cost us around $3000 and take at least 10 days of work (we had neither).

 We picked all our bags and equipment from the car and said our last goodbye to Lizzy.
 She was a rally champ.

 We officially had no car.